Q: I want to test my water, but how does it work?

 - You order a kit from one of the following locations

 - We will send you a kit including sample bottles (courier service is available in some areas).

 - Return samples using an overnight carrier.

-- We analyze the samples and send you the report.
+- Our partner company, Suburban Testings Labs analyzes the samples and we send you the report.